JamesMenetrey/LatexCompendium/README.md

 Welcome to the LaTeX compendium !

 This repository is a collection of the most common uses of LaTeX.
-It contains references, boilerplates, examples and practical works.
+It contains references, boilerplates and examples.

 ## Structure of the repository